Nigel Biggar

 Nigel John Biggar, Baron Biggar (born 14 March 1955) is a British Anglican priest, theologian, ethicist, and life peer.
 From 2007 to 2022, he was Regius Professor of Moral and Pastoral Theology at the University of Oxford.
+He has been a member of the House of Lords since 2025, taking the Conservative Party whip.

 Early life and education

 Nigel John Biggar was born on 14 March 1955 in Castle Douglas, Scotland.

 He was educated at Monkton Combe School, a private school near Bath, Somerset.
 He studied modern history at Worcester College, Oxford, graduating with a Bachelor of Arts degree in 1976.
 As per tradition, his BA was promoted to a Master of Arts degree in 1988.

 Biggar attended the University of Chicago, graduating with a Master of Arts degree in religious studies in 1980; and the evangelical Regent College in Vancouver, graduating with a Master of Christian Studies in 1981.
 He returned to the University of Chicago to study for his doctorate in Christian theology and completed a Doctor of Philosophy degree in 1986.